bahbka/pebble-my-data/README.md

 ### 1.1.0

-- Append short=1 or long=1 GET param to URL on short/long select button update
+- Append short=1 or long=1 GET param to URL on short/long select button update (changed to select=1/select=2 in 2.1.2)

 ### 1.0.0